MDG-at-SKKU/gVfP/README.md

 version = 0.0.2
 ```

-* If the name of your input structure file is `POSCAR`, you don't have to specify.
+* Set `input file`.
+If the name of your input structure file is `POSCAR`, you don't have to specify.
 Indeed, you can open any structure file that the Atomic Simulation Environment (ASE) can open, other than `POSCAR` files (e.g. CIF).
-In this case, open `gVfP_config.ini` and modify the target file and result name.

 * Prepare a file containing real numbers (float) for every atom (e.g. `color.txt`).
-The name of the data file (for specifying color) must also be set in the same configuration file (`color list file`).
+The name of the data file (for specifying color) must also be set in the `gVfP_config.ini` file.
 If not set, a random color is assigned.

 File format examples:
 ```